-- 1. For units assisted with DOE funding the Sub-grantee or their designated service provider must have an in-house state certified energy auditor to perform initial audits. - For units assisted with DOE funding the Sub-grantee or their designated service provider must have an in-house Quality Control Inspector (QCI) or an agreement with an independent QCI contractor as defined in section V5.3 of this plan. - 3.
-Sub-grantees must be in compliance with all ADOH contracts for all programs and funding sources. - 4.
-New Sub-grantees if applicable, must submit a comprehensive WAP Program Management Plan within 90 days of being selected to receive WAP funds.
-The submission of the Management Plan must include copies of liability insurance; equipment calibrations; evidence of Lead Firm Certification; project implementation schedule; and an organizational chart that outlines the job responsibilities of each person working in the WAP program and their respective certifications. - 5.
-Sub-grantees must have developed WAP Program Guidelines (WPGs) or Weatherization Policies and Procedures that have been approved by ADOH and adopted by their governing body.
+- 1. For units assisted with any ADOH WAP funding the Sub-grantee or their designated service provider must have an in-house BPI BA-T & BA-P certified energy auditor to perform initial audits. - 2.
+For units assisted with DOE funding the Sub-grantee or their designated service provider must have an in-house BPI Energy Auditor (EA) and Quality Control Inspector (QCI) or an agreement with an independent BPI EA & QCI contractor as defined in section V5.3 of this plan.

-The ten (10) Sub-grantees chosen to perform weatherization work are located in the Annual File under Sub-grantees.
+- Sub-grantees must be in compliance with all ADOH contracts for all programs and funding sources. - 4.
+New Sub-grantees if applicable, or existing Sub-grantees with substantial changes to their WAP process and procedure and/or structure, must submit a comprehensive WAP Program Management Plan (WAP P&P Binder), within 90 days of such changes or if a new sub-grantee, of being selected to receive WAP funds.
+The submission of the Management Plan must include copies of liability insurance; equipment calibrations; evidence of Lead Firm Certification; project implementation schedule; and an organizational chart that outlines the job responsibilities of each person working in the WAP program and their respective certifications.
+When changes of this nature occur, a new and complete WAP P&P Binder including all documents as required and detailed on the ADOH Annual Monitoring Documents must be submitted and approved by ADOH and adopted by the Sub-grantee's governing body. - All Sub-grantees must have developed WAP Program Guidelines (WPGs) and/or Weatherization Policies and Procedures that have been approved by ADOH and adopted by their governing body. - 6.
+The Sub-grantee's WAP Binder must be updated annually (when applicable) and shall include the current organizational chart along with position titles, roles, and job descriptions for each individual involved with the WAP.
+The positions in the WAP P&P Binder must also include resumes of the individuals overseeing the WAP and their related experience.
+The Sub-grantee overseeing the WAP must meet the WAP Core Competencies as detailed in the AZ WAP Policies and Procedures Manual Section 1.4 Sub-grantee Responsibilities.